na-na-hi/renget/archive/lcbguide.md

 - ![Effloresced E.G.O::Spicebush Yi Sang](https://files.catbox.moe/iqa0o7.webp) Effloresced E.G.O::Spicebush Yi Sang
 - ![Tingtang Gang Gangleader Hong Lu](https://files.catbox.moe/0cauar.webp) Tingtang Gang Gangleader Hong Lu
-- ![The One Who Grips Faust](https://files.catbox.moe/iedto3.webp) The One Who Grips Faust The only things you can't reroll for are Event Identities and E.G.Os, and Battle Pass E.G.Os.
+- ![The One Who Grips Faust](https://files.catbox.moe/iedto3.webp) The One Who Grips Faust The only things you can't reroll for are Event Identities and E.G.Os from past Seasons, and Battle Pass E.G.Os.

 **3. How do I reroll?**
 Rerolling is extremely easy, and the developers have admitted to intentionally making it easy so players can start with what they want.